Associate Professor, Department of Educational and Counselling Psychology

 LaFortune et al., (2011).
 Manifeste pour une école compétente.
 Québec: Presses de l’Université du Québec.

-I am a co-Chair of the JBSCE's (Joint Board-Senate Committee on Equity) Subcommittee on Persons with Disabilities.
+I served as the Chair of the JBSCE's (Joint Board-Senate Committee on Equity) Subcommittee on Persons with Disabilities from 2011 to 2019.
 This subcommittee is comprised of a wide array of students, faculty, and staff members who are invested in recommending university policy and in promoting a more inclusive McGill.
 One of the subcommittee's early initiatives was to co-host a Disability Film Festival, "Regarding Disability: A Film Festival", from March 21-28, 2013.

-I am the Graduate Program Director for Human Development (MA & PhD) and for Inclusive Education (MEd), and Educational Psychology (MEd).
+I am the Graduate Program Director for Inclusive Education (MEd), and Educational Psychology (MEd).